Cyril (DJ)

 Cyril Riley (born August 22, 1997), known mononymously as Cyril (stylised as CYRIL), is an Australian DJ and record producer.

 Career

 In 2021, he began occasionally uploading remixes of well-known songs to various platforms.
 Among other things, he remixed "Escape (The Piña Colada Song)" by Rupert Holmes and "Let Me Love You" by Mario as deep house tracks.

 In 2023, Cyril created a remix of the song "Stumblin' In", originally performed by Chris Norman and Suzi Quatro.
 The song went viral on TikTok.
 Among other things, the players from Bayern Munich used the song for a TikTok video.
 The song then also reached the charts in Germany, Austria, Switzerland and the United Kingdom.
 Shortly afterwards, a remix of Disturbed's cover of the Simon & Garfunkel song "The Sound of Silence" was released, which also made the charts.

 On 25 April 2025, Cyril released the single "Tears Dry Tonight", a collaboration with British singer-songwriter James Blunt.

+In March 2026, Cyril released "That's Her" featuring Wiz Khalifa.